 - Domain > Domain

-Since we handle all NAT related issues, you’ll want to make sure that you turn off any NAT settings on the phone to make sure that you can communicate properly with our servers.
-Under the Topology tab, select the option ‘None (use my local IP address)’.
+Since we handle all NAT-related issues, turn off any NAT settings on the phone to ensure that you can communicate properly with our servers.
+Under the Topology tab, select the option “None (use my local IP address).”